Skip to main content

 • The Expert Determination Method ∞ This is a more flexible, risk-based approach.
 It allows a qualified statistician or data scientist to apply their expertise to assess whether the risk of re-identification is very small.
 This method is often used for complex datasets where simply removing the 18 identifiers might strip too much utility from the data.
 The expert can use sophisticated statistical models to analyze the dataset and attest that the likelihood of any individual being identified is acceptably low.

 A trustworthy wellness vendor will have a clear policy detailing which method they use and why.
-Their internal governance will include experts who can navigate these regulations and select the most appropriate anonymization techniques to ensure that the handling of your sensitive hormonal and metabolic data meets the highest standards of both legal compliance and ethical responsibility.
+Their internal governance will include data privacy experts who can navigate these regulations and select the most appropriate anonymization techniques to ensure that the handling of your sensitive hormonal and metabolic data meets the highest standards of both legal compliance and ethical responsibility.

 Academic